haroon03/bayeslabs.github.io/_posts/2019-07-03-Objective Reinforced Generative Adversarial Network (Part I).md

 Where $ Q(s, a)$ expected reward for an action <i><b>a</b></i> in state <i><b>s</b></i> and  $ G(y_t | Y_{1:t-1})$ is the policy.

-To get a more detailed explaination of policy gradient refer to this <a href="https://towardsdatascience.com/an-intuitive-explanation-of-policy-gradient-part-1-reinforce-aa4392cbfd3c">blog</a>
+To get a more detailed explanation of policy gradient refer to this <a href="https://towardsdatascience.com/an-intuitive-explanation-of-policy-gradient-part-1-reinforce-aa4392cbfd3c">blog</a>.

-In next <a href = "https://haroon03.github.io/2019/07/04/ORGAN-Part-II.html">blog</a> we will implement the above discussed theories to generate a desired molecule
+In the next <a href = "https://haroon03.github.io/2019/07/04/ORGAN-Part-II.html">blog</a> we will implement the above discussed theories to generate a desired molecule